natecraddock/website/content/blog/resource-forks-and-lzrw-compression.md

 without memory issues, then the LZRW variant worked.

-At this point I thought this task would be simple: Decompress all the packs with each variant until one decompressed without memory issues.
-I soon found a problem when more than one of the variants succeeded without issue.
-For example, both **lzrw3** and **lzrw3-a** would successfully decompress all of the files with no memory issues.
+At this point I thought this task would be simple: Decompress all the packs with each variant until one variant decompressed without memory issues.
+I soon found a problem because more than one of the variants succeeded without issue.
+Both **lzrw3** and **lzrw3-a** would successfully decompress all of the files with no memory issues.
 Some of the other algorithms like **lzrw1** would decompress some of the resource packs, but would fail with out-of-bounds memory accesses with other packs.

 Because multiple variants decompressed successfully, I would now need to look at the bytes in the decompressed resource packs to determine if the data was decoded properly.
-Because the `Pack` resources can be directly mapped to Reckless Drivin' structs, there wouldn't be any way to know from the bytes alone if the decompression was valid.
-So I turned to the `PPic` resources, which is a QuickDraw graphics file.
+Because the `Pack` resources are cast directly to various structs in Reckless Drivin', it would be very difficult to find any obvious patterns in the data.
+So I turned to the `PPic` resources instead.

 ### QuickDraw graphics